On the Sormani-Wenger Intrinsic Flat Convergence of Alexandrov Spaces: Introduction

-Before stating our theorem we recall that the notions of countably $\mathcal{H}^n$ rectifiable sets, integral currents and flat convergence on Euclidean space were first introduced in work by Federer-Flemming.
-Then the notion of integral current was extended by Ambrosio-Kirchheim to complete metric spaces \cite{AK}.
-Sormani-Wenger \cite{CS11} defined integer rectifiable current spaces, $(Y,d,T)$ which are oriented countably $\mathcal{H}^n$ rectifiable metric spaces $(Y,d)$ with an integer current structure $T$ such that $ Y=\{y\in \bar{Y}:\, \liminf_{r\to 0} ||T||(B(y,r))/r^m>0\} $ where $||T||$ is the mass measure of $T$.
-Note that integer rectifiable current, $T$, is determined by the orientation and chart structure of $(Y,d)$ and an integer valued Borel weight function which in turn determines the mass measure $||T||$.
-Integral current spaces are integer rectifiable current spaces whose boundaries are also integer rectifiable.
-In this paper we assume the Borel weight function determining the integral current structure is $1$ and there is no boundary.
+Before stating our theorem we recall that Sormani-Wenger \cite{CS11} defined integer rectifiable current spaces, $(Y,d,T)$, which are oriented countably $\mathcal{H}^n$ rectifiable metric spaces $(Y,d)$ with an $n$ dimensional integer current structure $T$ on $\bar Y$ that satisfies the condition: $ Y=\{y\in \bar{Y}:\, \liminf_{r\to 0} ||T||(B_r(y))/r^n>0\}, $ where $||T||$ is the mass measure of $T$.
+Note that an integer rectifiable current, $T$, is determined by the orientation and chart structure of $(Y,d)$ and an integer valued Borel weight function which in turn determines the mass measure $||T||$.
+An integral current spaces $(Y,d,T)$ is an integer rectifiable current space whose boundary $\bdry T$ is an integer rectifiable current.
+In this paper we assume that the Borel weight function determining the integral current structure is $1$, in the sense of Definition \ref{def-weight}, and that there is no boundary, $\bdry T=0$.

-\begin{thm} Let $(X_j,d_j,T_j)$ be $n$-dimensional integral current spaces with weight one and no boundary.
-Suppose that $(X_j,d_j)$ are Alexandrov spaces with nonnegative curvature and $\diam(X) \leq D$.
-Then either the sequence converges to the zero integral current space in the intrinsic flat sense \be (X_j,d_j,T_j) \Fto {\bf 0}. \ee or a subsequence converges in the Gromov-Hausdorff sense and intrinsic flat sense to the same space: \be (X_{j_k},d_{j_k}) \GHto (X,d) \ee and \be (X_{j_k},d_{j_k},T_{j_k}) \Fto (X,d,T). \ee \end{thm}
+\begin{thm} Let $(X_j,d_j,T_j)$ be $n$ dimensional integral current spaces with weight one and $\bdry T_j=0$.
+Suppose that $(X_j,d_j)$ are closed Alexandrov spaces with curvature bounded below by $\kappa \in \mathbb R$ and $\diam(X_j) \leq D$.
+Then either the sequence converges to the zero integral current space in the intrinsic flat sense \be (X_j,d_j,T_j) \Fto {\bf 0} \ee or a subsequence converges in the Gromov-Hausdorff sense and intrinsic flat sense to the same space: \be (X_{j_k},d_{j_k}) \GHto (X,d) \ee and \be (X_{j_k},d_{j_k},T_{j_k}) \Fto (X,d,T). \ee \end{thm}